 'And that secret residence is also the place where you two secured the Jedi holocrons?'
 Wedge asked.

-'No, but there is a connection between, what Liane calls the Jedi archive cavern and the secret residence where she is staying.
+'No, but there is a secret connection between, what Liane calls the Jedi archive cavern and Mon Mothma's residence where she is staying.
 Mon Mothma doesn't know about this connection.
 I want you and Yarmod to go to Dalmaran.
-Staying with Liane gives you and Yarmod also the opportunity to gain some more knowledge about the Jedi lore, for not only did Leia and I recover some hundred Jedi holocrons, we also saved nearly the complete Jedi library from the ruins of the Jedi temple on Coruscant.
+Staying with Liane gives you and Yarmod also the opportunity to gain some more knowledge about the old Jedi lore, for not only did Leia and I recover some hundred Jedi holocrons, we also saved nearly the complete Jedi library from the ruins of the Jedi temple on Coruscant.
 You also could support Liane, answering her questions she has about being a Jedi Knight and you have to protect her in case spies of Darth Golluth try to invade the underground residence.
-They have been trying to make contact with her already.
-Luckily Artoo and Threepio prevented and intercepted that call.
+They once have been trying to make contact with her already.
+Luckily Artoo and Threepio have intercepted that call.
 I would be more assured if I know you will be there to protect her.'

 'Will she see me as a friend?'